tubiz/interswitch-webpay-woocommerce-payment-gateway/readme.txt

 == Changelog ==

+= 1.1.0 =
+*	New: Show Interswith Payment Reference on successful transaction
+*	Fix: Change payment icon to a transparent image.
+*	Fix: Use wc_get_order instead or declaring a new WC_Order class
+*	Fix: Removed all global $woocommerce variable

 = 1.0.4 =
 * 	Fix: Payment status message not shown if pretty permalinks is disabled
 *	Fix: PHP notice when a customer is redirected back from Interswitch